 Dr Dorothy is also closely associated and very active with the Quaker Movement.

 Brian Pearce MBE

 Born 1949 – one of 11 children, Grimsby educated, ventured to Peterborough at 16 to gain an apprenticeship a Perkins Engines, Educated to HNC at PRC, spent his entire career at the company, mainly in training.
 I started helping Rev Richard Paten in 1985 and then in 2009 took early retirement to volunteer full time on the project. - Both Perkins and Parent company Caterpillar have continually helped the Wildlife Haven in so many incredible ways.
 Look forward to creating a lifelong environmental learning experience for the people of the Anglia Region.

-Phil is also a trustee with another local charity and close neighbour – The Nene Valley Railway.
-Phil brings his vast knowledge and experience to both charities, with a degree in Horticulture, he can be see regularly on site, working on a variety of tasks from sorting problem trees out to laying drainage or constructing a roof.
+Phil was also a trustee with another local charity and close neighbour – The Nene Valley Railway.
+Phil brought his vast knowledge and experience to both charities, with a degree in Horticulture, he can be seen regularly on site, working on a variety of tasks from sorting problem trees out to laying drainage or constructing a roof.
 He organises the NVR Youth Group and has also taken a keen interest in our Swedish Pacific locomotive 996 and has spent many hours investigating its possible restoration to running condition.